PaddlePaddle/Paddle/paddle/framework/net_design.md

 ## A Simple Network Implemention

-A simple implemention is as followed:
+A very basic implemention is as followed, all it does is simply to run every operators in sequence.

 ```c++
 class ScratchNet final : public NetworkBase {